Guide: Resources and Forms

 Carers Support Groups

 Regular get-togethers are arranged at venues across the county with guest speakers, special presentations, and plenty of time to network.
-Call your Link Worker for details of the next one.
+Click here for a list of forthcoming support group events.

 If you need help, advice, or just someone to listen you can choose to talk to an experienced carer.
 Our Peer Guidance Scheme is now well-established, following a request from Foster Carers for more support from experienced colleagues.